Moka1302/churn-prediction-pipeline/README.md

 # 🚀 AI-Enhanced Data Pipeline for Customer Churn Prediction

 ## Project Overview:
 Create a data pipeline that integrates AI models to predict customer churn.
 Use Python for data processing, SQL for feature extraction, and deploy a pre-trained AI model for prediction.
+Created an executive dashboard tracking prediction accuracy and trends.
 This project demonstrates the design, automation, and deployment of a containerized MLOps pipeline using **Airflow** and **Podman/Docker**.
 The focus is on **DevOps best practices** for reliability and reproducibility, not the AI model itself.

 ---